How To Build A Lithium Ion Ebike Battery DIY StylePosted on: Wed Jun 28 2023

 If you see 0V or any voltage other than what you are expecting, then the BMS more than likely needs to be activated.
-To activate a BMS, all you have to do is attach it to a charger for a short period of time.
+To activate a BMS from sleep, all you have to do is attach it to a charger for a short period of time.
 You don’t always have to do this, but most BMS boards require this step before they will output a voltage.

 STEP 8: Add Fish Paper And Tape Up All Of The Connections

 Now that you know everything is working the way that it should, it’s time to close up and finalize the battery pack.
 This is done by applying fish paper and tape in a strategic manner.
 Use Kapton tape to form a layer over the cell terminals on both sides of the battery.
 After that, cover any visible nickel strip or cells with a layer of fish paper to fully encapsulate the battery pack.

 After creating a layer of fish paper, go around the perimeter of the battery with strapping tape to form a strong bond to hold it all together.
 If you don't do this step, small vibrations over time can add up and, on a small scale, begin to pull your ebike battery apart.